keu/docs/learn/dags.md

 In Airflow, data pipelines are defined in Python code as directed acyclic graphs, also known as DAGs.
 Within a graph, each node represents a task which completes a unit of work, and each edge represents a dependency between tasks.

-In this tutorial, you'll learn DAG basics and about DAG parameters and how to define a DAG in Python.
+In this guide, you'll learn DAG basics and about DAG parameters and how to define a DAG in Python.

 ## Assumed knowledge